-Through the support of generous donors and partner organizations who share our commitment to the arts and humanities, the Bogliasco Foundation is pleased to offer Special Fellowship awards, some of which provide travel support and/or stipends to recipients.
+Through the support of generous donors and partner organizations who share our commitment to the arts and humanities, the Bogliasco Foundation is pleased to offer Special Fellowship awards, some of which include travel support and/or stipends to recipients.

 Special Fellowships may be designated for persons working in a particular discipline or reserved for individuals coming from certain countries or geographic areas.
 In some cases, partner organizations may nominate specific candidates for Special Fellowship awards.
+Bogliasco Fellows need not apply in any special manner for Special Fellowships.
+However, please include a note in your application if you wish to be considered for one of them.

 We are pleased to thank our generous donors and partners who make possible the following Special Fellowships: